How can millennials achieve financial wellness?

-As we’ve learned in our annual Financial Stress Survey,¹ far more millennials report feeling financially stressed than do baby boomers, and they spend more time than older workers worrying about personal finances at work.
-How can millennials save for retirement when they are struggling with debt and basic expenses?
+As we learned in our 2018 financial stress survey,¹ far more millennials report feeling financially stressed than baby boomers do, and they spend more time than older workers worrying about personal finances at work.
+How can millennials save for retirement when they're struggling with debt and basic expenses?

 Millennials are under considerable financial stress.
-They have substantial college debt and are getting married and buying homes later than their parents did.² According to the Federal Reserve, student loan debt is a significant contributor to the lack of home ownership among millennials.² How can this generation save for retirement when they are struggling with debt and basic expenses?
+They have substantial college debt and are getting married and buying homes later than their parents did.² According to the U.S. Federal Reserve, student loan debt is a significant contributor to the lack of home ownership among millennials.² How can this generation save for retirement when they're struggling with debt and basic expenses?

 TBH financial wellness is elusive

 Seventy-eight percent of millennials report experiencing financial stress.
 Much of the stress is caused by student loan debt, as 42% of millennials in our retirement plans are paying off student loans.
 Two-thirds say their level of debt, including credit card debt, is a problem.
 When asked what’s keeping them from saving for retirement, their top answers are:

 • Credit card debt

 Half of millennials wouldn’t be able to cover a $2,000 emergency with cash, and 28% have no emergency savings.
 The most prevalent financial worries among millennials are:

 • Current financial situation

 Recognizing they could benefit from some advice, millennials would like help with: